 Stabilization Mechanisms

-VBUSD is maintained by initially splitting funds into half spot wstETH and half 1x short and when needed.
+VBUSD collateralization is maintained by initially splitting funds into half spot wstETH and half 1x short and reinitializing when needed.
 Although this theoretically maintains the backing of VBUSD regardless of ETH price action, it is occasionally possible for the collateralization to come up short for a few different reasons.
 The protocol has multiple stabilization mechanisms to counteract this, ensuring that the collateralization of VBUSD remains full.

 GMX Position Open Fees: GMX charges a flat percentage (0.05%-0.07%) on the notional size of all leveraged crypto positions.
 However, this fee is covered by the position opening and redemption fees.